chris-pearce/scally/README.md

 ### Linting rules

-Scally's linting rules can be [found here](.scss-lint.yml) and are based off the [Westfield Labs CSS authoring guidelines](https://github.com/westfield/css_guidelines) (to be made open-source very soon).
+Scally's linting rules can be [found here](.scss-lint.yml) and are based off the [Westfield Labs CSS authoring guidelines](https://github.com/westfieldlabs/westfield_code_guidelines/tree/master/css).
 If you wish you can override these rules or remove them completely via your own `.scss-lint.yml` file in the root of your project, refer to the [scss-lint documentation](https://github.com/causes/scss-lint) on how to set that up.

 ## Contributing

-Scally gratefully welcomes contributions from the open-source community but they're a number of requirements and principles that need adhering to before code is eligible for inclusion into the framework.
+Scally gratefully welcomes contributions from the open-source community but there are a number of requirements and principles that need adhering to before code is eligible for inclusion in the framework.

 ### Keep it simple